Why employee recognition is so important – and how you can start doing it

 One thing you can do is to ensure there are questions on employee recognition in your organization’s employee surveys.
 The results can be used to prove the need for greater employee recognition.

-Surveys conducted by Sirota Consulting have revealed that only 51% of workers were satisfied with the recognition they received after a job well done.
+Surveys conducted by Sirota Consulting revealed that only 51% of workers were satisfied with the recognition they received after a job well done.
 This figure is as conclusive as you could get – it resulted from interviewing 2.5 million employees in 237 private, public and not-for-profit organizations in 89 countries around the world over 10 years.

 Cost-benefit analysis of employee recognition